 Using an eco-flap on letterboxes still lets letters in but stops cold air getting in, as does insulating the keyhole.
 These small, seemingly insignificant spaces still let out a lot of heat, so insulating them can help reduce heating bills.

-Placing materials like tin foil behind radiators, (especially the ones on external walls) prevents heat leaving the house through the walls and reflects it back into the room.
-Also there is no point switching on heating when you get up, by the time it circulates it’s likely you’ll be getting ready to leave.
+Placing materials like tin foil behind radiators (especially the ones on external walls) prevents heat leaving the house through the walls and reflects it back into the room.
+Also, there is no point switching on the heating when you get up: by the time it circulates, it’s likely you’ll be getting ready to leave.
 Set up a heating timer so that it comes on half an hour before you get up, then switch it off before you leave.

 Keeping doors closed on rooms when no one is in them stops the heat from having to circulate when no one is benefiting.
-When you’re at home try and stick to one main room, it’s an easy way to save on the heating bill and spend more time with the family.
+When you’re at home, try and stick to one main room: an easy way to save on the heating bill and spend more time with the family.

 Putting a hot water bottle in your bed before you get in gives it a chance to heat up without having to switch on the radiators.
 Hot water bottles are relatively cheap and are a great way to save energy, just fill them with boiling water and they can keep you warm for hours, which keeps energy costs down whilst keeping you toasty.